ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 Hear me clearly: Sunday worship is not a ritual.
 It’s not just tradition.
-It is practice for eternity.
 It is heaven’s rehearsal here on earth.

-And if you believe that the chief end of man is to glorify God and enjoy Him forever, then biblical worship is not just what you *ought* to be doing — it is what you should *long* to be doing.
+And if you truly believe that the chief end of man is to glorify God and enjoy Him forever, then biblical worship is not just what you *ought* to be doing — it is what you should *long* to be doing.

 So the question we need to ask is: *What is Biblical Worship?*